LMK08/xG_Project/README.md

 ### Next Steps

 - Use model on larger dataset to find specific players to recommend

 - Develop model to determine value of non-goalscorers (ie. xThreat, Goal Probability added)

 - Incorporate features such as defender and goalkeeper positioning
+-

 ## For More Information

-Please review my full analysis in [our Jupyter Notebook](./EDA-Movie-Studios.pdf) or our [presentation](./Movie_Project_Presentation.pdf).
+Please review the full analysis in [my Jupyter Notebook](./JupyterNotebookFinal) or my [presentation](./xG_Model_Presentation).

-For any additional questions, please contact us:
+For any additional questions, please contact:

-**Eduardo Gonzalez & eduardo0591@gmail.com, Lucas Kimball & lucaskimball98@gmail.com**
+Lucas Kimball & lucaskimball98@gmail.com**